Explore essential TradingView indicators for identifying liquidity zones, crucial for effective trading strategies across various markets.

 Pure Price Action Liquidity Sweeps Indicator

-Focusing solely on price behavior, the Pure Price Action Liquidity Sweeps indicator isolates liquidity events derived exclusively from price movements.
-By filtering out volume noise, it offers traders a clean and uncluttered view of liquidity sweeps.
-This makes it particularly useful in markets where volume data may be erratic or misleading, enabling traders to base decisions solely on price action.
+Concentrating exclusively on price behaviour, Pure Price Action Liquidity Sweeps isolates liquidity events derived solely from price movements.
+By filtering out volume noise, it gives traders a cleaner view of sweeps, especially in markets where volume data can be erratic.
+Pairing this indicator with The Strat helps confirm whether sweeps align with multi‑time‑frame breakout setups.

 • Key Features:

-• Emphasizes liquidity events driven purely by price dynamics.
+• Emphasises liquidity events driven purely by price dynamics.

 • Delivers an uncluttered visualization for clear analysis.